sannybuilder/translations/README.md

 ## How To Translate

+### Using Translation Tool (preferred)
+Use a web tool at https://translate.sannybuilder.com which is designed to work with Sanny Builder translation files, highlight missing entries and save your progress.

+### Manual Translation
 * The English translation is always the most up-to-date.
 * Create a copy of the _english.ini_ file and give it the name of a language you want to translate into (for example _german.ini_, _french.ini_, etc).
 * Assign a correct value for the _LANGID=X_ parameter, where _X_ is the Language ID (in the decimal format).
 To find out the Language ID visit this website: http://msdn.microsoft.com/en-us/goglobal/bb964664